20 Reasons Why You Visit and Love India Travel

 10. Holidays and traditions in India

-Diwali is the largest Hindu festival of lights in India and is marked at the beginning of the Indian New Year.
+Diwali is India’s largest Hindu festival of lights and is marked at the beginning of the Indian New Year.
 Diwali in Chicago is very popular in the US.

-In addition to Diwali, the Holi spring festival and Rakhi festival in India are popular festivals.
-Celebrating Holi is celebrating the celebration and stealthy brother-sister relationship.
+In addition to Diwali, the Holi spring and Rakhi festivals in India are popular festivals.
+Celebrating Holi is celebrating the celebration and the stealthy brother-sister relationship.
 The Durga festival of West Bengal is world-famous.

-Festivals like Hindu god Ganesh Chaturthi, Onam celebration, Navratri puja, Baisakhi – The Sikh festivals, Lohri, etc., were performed in India, spreading love, peace, and happiness.
-Many Indians celebrate Eid and Christmas as well.
+Festivals, such as the celebration of the Hindu god Ganesh ChaturthiOnam, Navratri puja, Baisakhi—the Sikh festival, Lohri, etc., were performed in India, spreading love, peace, and happiness.
+Many Indians also celebrate Eid and Christmas.

 religious festivals of india